Home » Partners Make a Difference

 Food and food access is an increasingly active area of focus in Rock County through various coalitions and partnerships with Rock County Departments and community school districts, nonprofits and program participants.
 In this way, we build individual capacity and innovate systems change.
 Yet, food is recognized as the way to feed not only bodies but relationships, connections and trust.

-Being in community with partners begins through our office connections.
+Being in community with partners also means connecting through food in our office.
 This year we are breaking bread together each quarter using The Antiracist Kitchen edited by Nadia L. Hohn.
-During each staff meeting we will share food stories and have courageous conversations that connect us through personal and program experiences.

 In Partnership: Division of Extension and Rock County